 - Introducing the person to longer-term community support

-By getting the support needed at this stage, patients are more likely to live safely and independently back home, and less likely to be readmitted to hospital.
+By getting support at the right stage, patients are more likely to live safely and independently at home.

 This support is suitable for those aged 55+, being discharged from hospital, as well as those already in the community who have recently been discharged.